Alexasparis/StrucTCR/README.md

 ## Project Overview

-The core of the project involves predicting how T-cell receptors (TCRs) bind to peptide-major histocompatibility complex class I (pMHC) complexes.
-This is achieved by analyzing TCR-pMHC crystals retrieved from the Protein Data Bank (PDB), as well as synthetic structures generated through a data augmentation process using AlphaFold3 from VDJdatabase.
+The core of the project involves predicting T-cell receptors (TCRs) binding to peptide-major histocompatibility complex class I (pMHC) complexes.
+This is achieved by TCR-pMHC contacts from crystals retrieved from the Protein Data Bank (PDB), as well as synthetic structures generated through a data augmentation process.
+Synthetic data was generated with AlphaFold3 using sequence data of TCR-pMHC complexes from VDJdb.
 The model is based on the creation of a statistical potential derived from position-specific TCR-peptide contacts and TCR-MHC contacts.

 ## Requirements